1A2 Key Telephone System: Audible supervision

 Audible signals, most often from ringers or buzzers, could be handled several ways.
 The ringer in a specific telephone set could be hardwired to one specific phone line.
 This had the advantage that the phone would ring any time a call came in on that specific line, even during a local power failure, but it also had the disadvantage of limiting ringing to that one line.
 No other lines could be connected to that ringer.

 Another method, sometimes known as common audible, utilizes the internal circuitry of the KSU power supply, and circuitry in the individual key telephone units serving each line, to provide a separate and locally generated ringing signal for each phone line.
 This has the advantage that the ringing signal for any given line may be routed to any phone, or combinations of phones, but it also had the disadvantage of being non-functional during a local power outage.

 A combination of these methods was possible.
-A set of relays were continuously powered by the power supply.
+A set of relays was continuously powered by the power supply.
 The common-audible ringing signals from the KSU would run through the energized relays to certain phones that would also ring if there was a power failure.
 The phone lines that terminated at the KSU were also terminated at these relays and in the event of a power failure, the relays would de-energize and switch the phone lines to the ringers of selected phones.

 Buzzers were not usually designed to accommodate the 90-110 volt, 20–30 Hz ringing signal used by telephone ringers.
 Instead, they usually operated on low-voltage AC (10-18 volts) supplied by the power supply.